mansuf/mangadex-downloader/docs/cli_ref/auth_cache.md

 # Authentication cache

-Re-use authentication tokens for later use.
+Reuse authentication tokens for later use.
 These tokens stored in same place as [config](./config) is stored.
 You don't have to use `--login` again with this, just run the app and you will be automatically logged in.

 ```{warning}